andy489/Introduction_to_Programming_CPP/Tasks.md

 **1.4** Write a program which asks the user for three numbers a, d and n and prints the sum of the first n numbers of arithmetic progression with starting number a and difference d.

+**1.5** Andy decides to make a party and goes to the alcohol market to buy beer, wine, brandy and whiskey.
+On the console he inputs the price of the whiskey (lv./liter), and the quantities of the beer, wine, brandy and whiskey, which he has to buy.
+Write a program that calculates how much money he needs to pay for the bill, knowing that:

+• the price of the brandy is half-lower than this of the whiskey;

+• the price of the wine is with 40% cheaper than this of the brandy;

+• the price of the beer is with 80% cheaper than this of the brandy;

+Print a single number on the console: the money that Andy needs to pay for the bill, formatted to the second digit after the floating point.

 ## Conditional statements (if/else if/else/switch).
 Nested conditional statements

 **2.** Write a program which asks the user to enter 3 numbers and prints whether there exist a triangle.
 If so, print the type of the triangle: